astahmer/typed-openapi/README.md

 <name> Runtime to use for validation; defaults to `none`; available: 'none' | 'arktype' | 'io-ts' | 'typebox' |
 'valibot' | 'yup' | 'zod' (default: none) -h, --help Display this message -v, --version Display version number
 ```

+## Non-goals

+- Caring too much about the runtime validation code.
+If that works (thanks to
+  [typebox-codegen](https://github.com/sinclairzx81/typebox-codegen)), that's great, otherwise I'm not really interested
+  in fixing it.
+If you are, feel free to open a PR.

+- Supporting all the OpenAPI spec.
+Regex, dates, files, whatever, that's not the point here.
+  [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) does a great job at that, but it's slow to
+  generate the client and the suggestions in the IDE are not instant.
+I'm only interested in supporting the subset of
+  the spec that makes the API client typesafe and fast to provide suggetions in the IDE.

+- Splitting the generated client into multiple files.
+Nope.
+Been there, done that.
+Let's keep it simple.

+Basically, let's focus on having a fast and typesafe API client generation instead.

 ## Alternatives